What is Flask in Python

 5. RESTful Request Handling

-- This makes it easy to build web services that interact easily with other applications, such as mobile applications or web pages, using web standards inside the same Flask app using the APIs provided by Flask.
+• This makes it easy to build web services that interact easily with other applications, such as mobile applications or web pages, using web standards inside the app using the APIs provided that is provided by this framework.

 Why Use Flask in Python?

-Now that we have understood the features and what Flask is in Python, let us discuss the scenarios where it is best to use the Flask micro web framework.
+Now that we have understood the features and what Flask is in Python, let us discuss the scenarios where it is best to use this micro web framework.

 Choose Flask Over Heavier Frameworks